 - Better estimate your project costs and durations.

-- Identify, prioritize, and manage, project risks.
+- Identify, prioritize, respond to, and manage, project risks.

 - Track issues and action items in a more systematic manner.